-The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the Trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
-The contributions are determined by the Government Actuary on the basis of quadrennial valuations using a prospective unit credit method.
+The TPS is an unfunded scheme and contributions are calculated to spread the cost of pensions over employees' working lives with the Trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
+The contributions are determined by the Government Actuary based on quadrennial valuations using a prospective unit credit method.
 TPS is an unfunded multi-employer scheme with no underlying assets to assign between employers.
 Consequently, the TPS is treated as a defined contribution scheme for accounting purposes and the contributions recognised in the period to which they relate.